zero-or-one/whisper-research/README.md

 # whisper-research
-Extending whisper funcitonalities for research purposes.
+Extending whisper functionalities for research purposes.
-Code is build on top of openai whisper.
+Code is built on top of Openai whisper.

 ## Alignment visualization
-Extract text and audio alignment from decoder.
+Extract text and audio alignment from the decoder.
 ![alt text](assets/alignment.png "Example of the alinmgnet")

 ## N candidates prediction
-Return N best candidates trascriptions in a list.
+Return N best candidates' transcriptions in a list.

 ![alt text](assets/candidates.png "Example of the candidates")

 ## How to use